datacoves/docs/docs/how-tos/airflow/generate-dags-from-yml.md

   - version_2
 default_args:
   start_date: 2023-01-01
-  owner: Noel Gomez
+  owner: Noel Gomez # Replace this with your name
-  # Replace with the email of the recipient for failures
+  email: gomezn@example.com # Replace with the email of the recipient for failures
-  email: gomezn@example.com
   email_on_failure: true
 catchup: false